Unification Church: Support for North Korea's development of nuclear weapons

-According to Defense Intelligence Agency reports in August and September 1994, Moon donated 450 billion yen to Kim Il-sung during his stay in North Korea from November 30, 1991, to December 7, 1992.
+According to Defense Intelligence Agency (DIA) reports in August and September 1994, Moon donated 450 billion yen to Kim Il Sung during his stay in North Korea from November 30, 1991, to December 7, 1992.
+Those same DIA reports explained an "economic cooperation" for the reconstruction of North Korea's economy was in place.
+This included establishing a joint venture developing tourism at Kimkangsan, investing in the development of the Tumangang River, in addition to investing in the construction of the "light industry" base located in Wonsan.
 Most of the money was said to have been donated to the Unification Church by Japanese believers.
 According to the former chief executive of Pyeonghwa Motors, a Unification Church auto company, the money collected from Japanese devotees was first transferred to South Korea and money laundered, then transferred to Hong Kong and finally to North Korea.
 He said he had a close relationship with Ju Kyu-chang, a senior member of the Workers' Party of Korea and its weapons development chief.

-According to Baek Seung-joo, a former South Korean vice defense minister, has analyzed that money donated by Japanese followers of theUnification Churchwas diverted to North Korea's nuclear development and development of intercontinental ballistic missiles.
-According to Masuo Oe, who was the public relations director of the Unification Church, when Moon said to Kim Il-sung in a meeting, "Please be my brother", Kim Il-sung replied, "Sure, why not?".
+According to Baek Seung-joo, a former South Korean vice defense minister, has analyzed that money donated by Japanese followers of the Unification Church was diverted to North Korea's nuclear development and development of intercontinental ballistic missiles.
+According to Masuo Oe, who was the public relations director of the Unification Church, when Moon said to Kim Il Sung in a meeting, "Please be my brother," Kim Il Sung replied, "Sure, why not?"
 According to him, believers heard this anecdote and admired that the Messiah had brought Satan to his knees with the power of love.
 This was a symbolic event that marked a major shift in the anti-communist policies of the Unification Church.

-According to a 2016 South Korean Defense Ministry parliamentary report, a Tokyo-run company operated by members of theUnification Churchsold a Russian Golf II-class submarine still loaded with missile launchers to North Korea in 1994, disguised as scrap metal, and the technology was then diverted to North Korea's development of submarine-launched ballistic missiles.
+According to a 2016 South Korean Defense Ministry parliamentary report, a Tokyo-run company operated by members of the Unification Church sold a Russian Golf II-class submarine still loaded with missile launchers to North Korea in 1994, disguised as scrap metal, and the technology was then diverted to North Korea's development of submarine-launched ballistic missiles.
+The Unification Church has denied having any relationship with the company.